Nephrolithiasis and kidney stones are medical terms used to refer to kidney stones.

 - phosphorus solutions

-Extracorporeal shock wave lithotripsy sound waves are used to break large stones so they can pass more easily through the ureters to the bladder.
+Extracorporeal shock wave lithotripsy sound waves are used to break large stones so they can pass more quickly through the ureters to the bladder.
 This procedure can be uncomfortable and may require light anesthesia.
 It can cause bruising of the abdomen and back and bleeding around the kidney and nearby organs.

 Tunnel Surgery (percutaneous nephrolithotomy)